diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 ## December 21 2020

+I had three more documents (GF's BC, GP's MC, and GM's DC) that I needed to get apostilled in MA.
+I sent those in and got them back last week (~3 week turnaround time.)

 Nearly one year since I began this process and I **think** that I have all of the documents I need! 🎉

 My consulate appointment is still scheduled for September 2021.
 I've been (constantly (obsessively)) checking Prenota to find an earlier appointment via a cancellation - hopefully I get one!
 Regardless, very happy I have *something* scheduled.